panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 `const Sizes = Object.freeze({ ... })` creates a frozen object.
 Even being frozen, you can freely access the enum values: `const mySize = Sizes.Medium`.

-In case you accidentally modify a property in a frozen object, JavaScript throws an error.
+If an enum property is accidentally changed, JavaScript throws an error:

 ```javascript
 const Sizes = Object.freeze({